Get access to all handy features included in the IVIS website

 Recipient selection and estrus synchronization are equally important considerations in a successful embryo transfer program.
 The estrus synchronization between the recipient and the donor is critical to ensure pregnancy.
 Recipient synchronization in water buffalo is performed by IM injections of 25 mg PGF2-alpha or 0.5 mg PG-analogue administered to normal cycling females with a palpable corpus luteum.
 Treated animals are expected to come into estrus in two to four days with a peak on the third day.
 Alternatively, all recipients can be injected with prostaglandins regardless of the presence or absence of a corpus luteum then a second injection is given 11 days later, and again estrus will peak on the third day after the second injection.

 The effectiveness of synchronization with prostaglandins ranges from 60 to 85 percent.
-Recent studies showed that ovsynch protocol with GnRH+PGF2-alpha+GnRH is a better treatment for estrus synchronization and ovulation in buffaloes.
+Recent studies showed that the ovsynch protocol with GnRH+PGF2-alpha+GnRH is a better treatment for estrus synchronization and ovulation in buffaloes.
 The purpose of GnRH administration is to induce ovulation; reports showed 60–86% response among treated buffaloes [59,60] and the interval between GnRH administration and ovulation is 33±8.3 h.
 The average percentage of synchronized estrus obtained was 91.7%, and the pregnancy rate following embryo transfer was 30.4% .
-GnRH also enables the early corpus luteum to develop, and mature and enhances LH levels .
+GnRH also enables the early corpus luteum to develop, mature and enhance LH levels .

 Before applying prostaglandin to buffaloes to regress a functional CL, one can verify plasma progesterone concentrations, view the CL through ultrasonography to assess its size and confirm the ovarian status of the animal .
 If the CL is already regressing, prostaglandin treatment will not accelerate its demise.